Are you looking for personal finance tips and tricks to make extra real money? Then this article is for you.

 Also, emergency funds are not only for job loss, say for example you are getting married in the next 6-8 months, but you also need to buy a new house or whatever the financial situation that may arise, an emergency fund is going to be your pillar and help you remain strong in difficult turbulence.

 So how much should you have in an emergency fund?

 There’s no straight answer to this question.
 However, if you have saved up 3-6 months of your monthly expenses in your emergency fund, that should be good and enough.

 Also, never touch your emergency fund unless it’s really an emergency and you have no other funds access.

 If you are still renting a place in Toronto, that’s fine.
 But, if you are planning to buy a new house or a condo.
 Better be prepared with a good credit score.

 A good credit score will not only help you in getting better mortgage rates but also in better shape once you move into the new home and buying new stuff.

 If you have already bought a home and paying your bi-weekly or monthly mortgage, I’ll suggest you always try to pay more towards your mortgage, if you have the luxury and income to do so.

-Keep in mind, first preference goes to clearing off your debt, making sure its $0.
+Keep in mind, the first preference goes to clearing off your debt, making sure it’s $0.
 Then comes the emergency fund.
 Provided you have both these in place, try to finish off the mortgage payments by paying the extra money you have.